Through the Eyes of the Streets in South, Southeastern Asia by David Shedlarz

 Devoid of the distractions of color, these images become all about the essence of the people.
 Composition, light and contrast are the defining characteristics.
 These timeless portraits lend themselves perfectly to the old platinum palladium printing technique and emphasize the attempt to capture what could soon be just history of these wonderful locations and people at their long-established trades.

-These images are offered as platinum palladium prints in a limited edition of 3 plus 2 artist proofs.
-Prints bear the stamp of master printer Martin Axon.
+These images are offered as framed platinum palladium prints in a limited edition of 3 plus 2 artist proofs.
+Pricing for the Limited Edition run are $3900 and $4400 for the Artist Proofs.
+Prints bear the stamp of master printer Martin Axon, have a 2" white border with a deckled edge, a custom oak 2 7/8" black frame and are finished with optimum glass.
+Please contact us to purchase these special prints.

 David had a proclivity for art at an early age.
 A Fine Arts and Economics Major in college, his first passion was painting.
 David’s path took him to the corporate world where he put painting aside but picked up a camera.
 A mathematician by nature, he is fascinated with the technical underpinnings of photography.
 The Medium Format and Technical cameras have been his tools of choice in pursuing the art of photography.